- chapter 14

-It is only after that, from 14,13 and Mk 6,32 and the feeding of the crowd, that the two Gospels can be said to be in parallel (but subject to editing) until the beginning of Matthew's community discourse in chapter 18.
+It is only after that, from 14,13 and Mk 6,32 and the feeding of the crowd, that the two Gospel stories can be said to be in parallel until the beginning of Matthew's community discourse in chapter 18.

-Then at the end of the chapter there is a short summary of Jesus' healings, verses 35 and 36.
+Then at the end of the chapter there is a short summary of Jesus' healings, 14,35-36.

 We can therefore read this remarkably compact chapter over three pages:

 Before we begin our reading, we need to consider as I noted above how Matthew has edited the setting of the John the Baptist story, 14,1-12.
 Look in both Mark and Matthew and see what happens after the death of John the Baptist.
 You will find that Matthew has changed Mk 6,30-32 to just the one verse, 14,13.
 Then look back to what happens before the John the Baptist scene.
 You will find Mk 6,12-13 has no equivalent in Matthew.
 If you write this out, you will find that Mark has given a setting to the execution of John the Baptist which has been removed by Matthew.

 Consider therefore the results of Matthew's editing.
 See how it brings the story of John's execution closer to both the preceeding (13,54-58) and to the following (14,13-21) stories.
 What now becomes Matthew's theme?

 We can now begin reading the chapter with Herod's birthday banquet, Mt 14,1-12.